 Ashwagandha can be taken at any point throughout the day, ideally on an empty stomach.
 With its relaxing properties, you may benefit from taking yours before winding down for bed.
 A benefit of supplementation in the morning is the increased absorption from taking it before you’ve had anything to eat.

-Ashwagandha is often called "Indian ginseng," in that the two substances look the same and tend to work on the human body in much the same way.
+Ashwagandha is often called "Indian ginseng," in that the two substances look the same and exert similar benefits in the body.
 But these are very different substances that aren't related in a botanical sense.